CST/CDT

 Offset: CDT is 5 hours behind Greenwich Mean Time (GMT) and is used in North America

-Principal Cities: The largest city in the CDT timezone is Chicago from USA with population about 2.696 million people.
-Other major cities in the area are Havana, Houston, Ciudad Juarez, San Antonio
+Principal Cities: The largest city in the CDT time zone is Chicago in the United States, with about 2.696 million people.
+Other major cities in this time zone include Houston, Ciudad Juarez, San Antonio, Dallas.

 French: HAC - Heure Avancée du Centre